GNOME/libadwaita/doc/css-variables.md

   </tr>
 </table>

-<code>--sidebar-backdrop-color</code> is used instead of
-<code>--sidebar-bg-color</code> when the window is not focused.
-When
-overriding sidebar colors, make sure to set it to a value matching your
+`--sidebar-backdrop-color` is used instead of `--sidebar-bg-color` when the window is not focused.
+When overriding sidebar colors, make sure to set it to a value matching your `--sidebar-bg-color`.
-<code>--sidebar-bg-color</code>.

-<code>--sidebar-shade-color</code> is used to provide a dark border for
-sidebars, scroll undershoots within sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of <code>--sidebar-bg-color</code>.
+`--sidebar-shade-color` is used to provide a dark border for sidebars, scroll undershoots within sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--sidebar-bg-color`.

-<code>--sidebar-border-color</code> is used to provide a dark border for
-sidebars.
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of <code>--sidebar-bg-color</code>
-next to <code>--window-bg-color</code> or <code>--view-bg-color</code>.
+`--sidebar-border-color` is used to provide a dark border for sidebars.
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--sidebar-bg-color` next to `--window-bg-color` or `--view-bg-color`.

-<code>--sidebar-shade-color</code> is used to provide scroll undershoots
-within sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of <code>--sidebar-bg-color</code>.
+`--sidebar-shade-color`is used to provide scroll undershoots within sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--sidebar-bg-color`.

 Since: 1.4